Family Values: What Values Should I Instill In My Family?

 The practice of instilling family values applies to the American family, and other family systems worldwide.
 To learn more about the imortance of family time, family values, and family systems research periodicals like the Journal of Family Psychology (published by the American Psychiatric Association are excellent resources to use.

 How do you teach children values?

 When we are young, we initially adopt the set of values given to us by families and the nostalgia that comes along with it.
 Our primary values are learned as we watch how our primary caregivers and relatives engage with us, each other, and others outside of those we engage with in everyday family life.
-It’s important to understand that children will mimic the behavior of the family member they are closest to.
 In this case, it is critical to recognize the importance of family values and personal values that are both consciously and unconsciously passed down to our children.

 Children will generally accept the values and morals of the people they live with every day and that of authority figures such as religious authority figures, teachers, police officers, and public servants, and similar figures.
 In order to instill strong and fair values in children, it’s important to lead by example.
 Children are more likely to mimic the behaviors they see rather than, correct unacceptable behavior based on expectations.
 In other words, practice what you preach, our children copy what we do more often than what we say.

 When it comes to understanding the importance of family values, we have to start by defining what values and morals are.
 Values are the ideas and beliefs that a person has about their individual lives.
 When it comes to individual values examples are standards of living, preferred brands, religion, education, and more.
 Individual values aren’t often affected by conflicting views from outside society.
 Most people feel that they are entitled to have at least a few things in their lives that are authentically their own and this is where we see personal values come into play.